How to improve at mental maths

 These can then be put back together for a final number – 786!

-Once your child has gotten the hang of this, they may find it easier to keep the tens and ones together and to separate the hundreds, as this makes it easier when the unit adds to over ten.
+Once your child has gotten the hang of this, they may find it easier to keep the tens and units together and to separate the hundreds, as this makes it easier when the unit adds to over ten.
 For example, 418 + 513 (400 + 500 = 900, 18 + 13 = 31, meaning that the overall total is 931).

-Rounding numbers for easier calculations
+2. Rounding numbers for easier calculations

 Children are more confident when adding or subtracting numbers that end in five or zero, so adjusting calculations to suit this and readjusting them at the end can help tackle more complex problems.